 It is impossible to tell from a clinical examination, what type of disc pathology is present, especially because the type of herniation doesn’t correlate to a level of pain or the presence of nerve irritation.
 Remember — 10 – 81% of individuals with no pain, will have some kind of disc pathology.
-The key thing to treatment is to treat the person, not the scan or the pathology.
+The key thing to the management of this problem, is to treat the person, not the scan or the pathology.

 As indicated above, symptoms are very variable.
 Disc pathology alone can cause pain in the back as well as referred pain into the limb.
 This type of pain is usually a dull, aching, toothache kind of pain.
 If nerve tissue is irritated, the pain is usually more severe, sharp and burning.
 It is often difficult for people with nerve pain to sleep due to the pain.
 Nerve irritation can sometimes result in pins and needles/tingling or numbness, and occasionally in sensations of weakness.
-Very rarely, if the disc pathology occurs very low down in the back, it can irritate the nerves that supply your bowel and bladder.
-This is called Cauda Equina Syndrome and it is a very serious condition that requires immediate medical attention.
-Click this link to read more about it elsewhere together with a list of possible symptoms.
+Very rarely, if the disc pathology moves centrally towards the spinal cord, it can compress the nerves that supply your bladder and bowel and can effect sexual function.
+This is called Cauda Equina Syndrome and although it is very rare, it is a very serious condition that requires immediate medical attention.
+Please click here for further information regarding Cauda Equina Syndrome.